-1. Tell your healthcare providers that you’re a self-pay patient and would like to be billed directly
+1. Tell your healthcare providers that you’re a self-pay patient, show them your CHM card, and explain you would like to be billed directly

 2. Ask your provider for a discount

 Insurance companies regularly negotiate prices and you can, too.
 It’s also in the provider’s best interest to grant a generous discount because it can mean they receive faster payment.
 Most CHM members are successful in getting discounts.
 If you have trouble getting a large discount (at least 40%), the CHM Member Advocate department has patient advocates who can coach you or even negotiate with your providers on your behalf.

 3. Apply for any financial assistance available to you, even if you don't think you qualify